osisoft/AVEVA-Adapter/shared-content/technical-support-and-feedback.md

 # Technical support and feedback

-OSIsoft provides several ways to report issues and provide feedback on AVEVA Adapters.
+AVEVA provides several ways to report issues and provide feedback on AVEVA Adapters.

 ## Technical support